U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Energy-Related Carbon Dioxide Emissions

-EIA estimates that emissions of CO2 grew by 1.0% in 2014.
-Emissions are projected to fall by 0.7% in 2015 and then increase by 0.2% in 2016.
+EIA estimates that energy-related emissions of carbon dioxide decreased by about 2.5% in 2015.
+Emissions are forecast to decrease by 0.9% in 2016, and then increase by 0.9% in 2017.
 These forecasts are sensitive to assumptions about weather and economic growth.

 |U.S. Renewables & CO2 Emissions Summary|